 Compared to mobile assets, power tool maintenance is relatively simple.
 Tracking power tool condition and implementing small maintenance routines is all it takes to keep your power tools in good shape.

 This process can be further simplified by tracking power tool maintenance history in equipment management software.
-Tracking and managing power tool maintenance in a centralized system provides maximum visibility into your equipment and allows you to keep up with repairs, utilization and costs.
+A power tool tracking system provides maximum visibility into your equipment and allows you to keep up with repairs, utilization and costs.

-Use these five tips when developing a strategy for power equipment maintenance.
+Five tips to develop a strategy for power equipment maintenance

 1. Routinely Inspect Power Tools to Evaluate Condition

 Monitoring power tool condition is the best way to identify issues with your tools before they compound and cause downtime on the jobsite.
 Having your team inspect power tools and equipment each day allows you to consistently track their condition and resolve any issues.

 Equipment management software allows you to comprehensively track the condition of your power tools.
 Using a mobile inspection app, operators can easily complete power tool inspections and quickly capture issues.
 Results are uploaded into a centralized system, and managers are immediately informed of any issues.

 Receiving instant notification of issues allows you to start scheduling power tool maintenance immediately.
 Instead of waiting to receive a stack of inspection forms or playing phone tag with your team, you’re able to maximize uptime and manage maintenance efficiently.